-Hot, dusty Madhya Pradesh is a vast landlocked expanse of scrub-covered hills, sun-parched plains and one third of India’s forests.
+Hot, dusty Madhya Pradesh is a vast landlocked expanse of scrub-covered hills and sun-parched plains that make up one-third of India’s forests.
 Stretching from beyond the headwaters of the mighty Narmada River to the fringes of the Western Ghats, it’s a transitional zone between the Gangetic lowlands in the north and the high, dry Deccan plateau to the south.
 Despite its diverse array of exceptional attractions, ranging from ancient temples and hilltop forts to some of India’s best tiger reserves, Madhya Pradesh receives only a fraction of the tourist traffic that pours between Delhi, Agra, Varanasi and the south.
 For those who make the effort, this gem of a state is both culturally rewarding and largely hassle-free.

-In the centre of Madhya Pradesh, the state capital Bhopal, though synonymous with industrial disaster, has a vibrant Muslim heritage and some interesting museums.
-Nearby is Sanchi, one of India’s most significant Buddhist sites.
+In the centre of Madhya Pradesh, the state capital Bhopal has a vibrant Muslim heritage and some interesting museums.
+The people of Bhopal suffered significantly when there was a gas leak incident from the nearby pesticide plant in 1984, the incident is considered to be the world’s worst industrial disaster.
+Nearby Bhopal, is Sanchi, one of India’s most significant Buddhist sites.
 The hill station of Pachmarhi, meanwhile, has echoes of the Raj, numerous hiking routes and the little-visited Satpura National Park.

 In the north, the city of Gwalior has a stunning hilltop fort and is within striking distance of Datia’s Rajput palace, the Scindia family’s mausoleums at Orchha and the atmospheric ruined capital of the Bundella rajas.
 Further east is the state’s biggest attraction, the cluster of magnificent sandstone temples at Khajuraho, renowned for their intricate erotic carvings.